Skip to content

 CLI TUI agents

 Today, agents use mxr through the CLI and the skill guide.
-That keeps the current story simple and honest.
-A first-party MCP server is not shipped yet.
+A first-party MCP server is still on the roadmap.

 <50msSearch across 10k+ messages